jtmullen/asc-fsgp-2022-results/asc.md

 <h4>MOV Scores</h4>

-*For stage ranking MOV teams are scored solely on Distance, Completion Factor, and Target Speed.
-Other factors are not considered*
+<i>For stage ranking MOV teams are scored solely on Distance, Completion Factor, and Target Speed.
+Other factors are not considered</i>

 **1st Place**:  #35 Minnesota
 **2nd Place**:  #55 Poly Montreal